johnmogi/ai_story_generator/ART/1/photorealistic.md

 synthesis.
 But wait, I have more info.
 Just answer with READ

-Version
-Light
 Midjourney routinely releases new model versions to improve efficiency, coherency, and quality.
 The latest model is the default, but other models can be used using the --version or --v parameter or by using the /settings command and selecting a model version.
 Different models excel at different types of images.
 Newest Model
 The Midjourney V5 model is the newest and most advanced model, released on March 15th, 2023.
-To use this model, add the --v 5 parameter to the end of a prompt, or use the /settings command and select MJ Version 5 This model has very high Coherency, excels at interpreting natural language prompts, is higher resolution, and supports advanced features like repeating patterns with --tile To turn it on type --v 5 after your prompt or select "V5" from /settings What's new with the V5 base model?
+To use this model, add the  parameter to the end of a prompt, or use the /settings command and select MJ Version 5 This model has very high Coherency, excels at interpreting natural language prompts, is higher resolution, and supports advanced features like repeating patterns with --tile To turn it on type  after your prompt or select "V5" from /settings What's new with the V5 base model?
 - Much wider stylistic range and more responsive to prompting
 - Much higher image quality (2x resolution increase) improved dynamic range